 Indiana Institute of Technology

-Indiana Institute of Technology ranks 6th in our latest rankings with seventy-one students completing programs in criminalistics and criminal science, criminal justice, and corrections out of a total a thousand students in the 2012-2013 school year.
+Indiana Institute of Technology ranks 6th in our latest rankings with seventy-one students completing programs in criminalistics and criminal science, law enforcement administration, and corrections out of a total a thousand students in the 2012-2013 school year.

 Indiana University-Kokomo ranks seventh in our latest rankings with thirty-six students completing programs in criminal justice out of a total 982 students.